-Average Treatment effect for Restricted Mean for censored competing risks data using IPCW
+Estimates the Average Treatment Effect (ATE) for Restricted Mean Survival Time (RMST) or Restricted Mean Time Lost (RMTL) in censored competing risks data using IPCW.

 Usage